eddie-knight/RpgDB/README.md

 ## TODO

 ### Searching
 Search functionality will need dramatic improvement.
-Currently, the only reliable search function across all categories is `GetByName()`.
+Currently, the only reliable search function across all categories is `RpgDB.Database.GetByName()`.
 WeaponDatabase has starters for other search types that should be refined before being implemented elsewhere.

 Also, **the search functions are all currently case-sensitive**.